Build on

 | leafType | enum | AGENT_OUTPUT · HUMAN_REVIEW · RULE_APPLIED · DOCUMENT_HASH · MODEL_VERSION · DATA_RECORD · EXTERNAL_ORACLE |

-| data | object | Arbitrary decision payload — serialized, hashed, included in Merkle leaf |
+| data | object | Arbitrary decision payload — serialized, hashed, included in Merkle leaf.
+Encrypted at rest with customer-held key. |

 | attestationId | string | Optional.
 Provide your own ID for correlation |